mamcer/mp3-searcher/README.md

 ## Description

-It's a simple program who look for .mp3 files shared in an intranet (Windows share).
+Mp3Searcher is a simple program that look for .mp3 files shared in an intranet (Windows share).
 The files found are indexed and stored in a SQL Server database.
 Then you can search by title, author or album and play the files.

 Originally created in Visual Studio 2005 and then migrated to Visual Studio 2008.
-No Source Control.
+Not included in any source control at that time.

 ## Screenshot